 Those who have experienced a previous heart catheterization often remember the four to six hours of lying completely still with a compression weight on the insertion site at the groin.
 The wrist insertion site only requires one to two hours of applying a small plastic band about the size of a wrist watch.
 It velcro's onto the wrist and then is inflated with a small amount of air to add pressure to the insertion site.

-"For many patients lying still with the compression weight at the groin site is the most difficult part of having a catheterization," said Wilds.
+"For many patients lying still with the compression weight at the groin site is the most difficult part of having a catheterization," said Sims.
 "The wrist band is one more benefit of the transradial approach.
 And, having the Transradial Lounge makes for a more relaxing atmosphere for their short recovery time."